OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/dev-env/machine.md

 As per the installation instructions, in order for the operating system to find the programs, the `PATH` environment variable needs to be updated.
 The installation instructions recommend setting with a script.
-Therefore, create a script `setup-mingw-path.bat`, with contents similar to the following:
+Therefore, create a script `setup-mingw-env.bat`, with contents similar to the following:

 ```bat
 rem Setup the MinGW environment variables